kaminotesf/kaminotesf/README.md

 ### About me

-I am an upcoming physics Ph.D. student at Georgia Tech focusing on quantum computing research.
+- :school: I am an upcoming physics Ph.D. student at Georgia Tech.
+- :question: My research focuses on quantum computing and near-term quantum devices.
+- :email: How to reach me: zhixinsong0524@gmail.com

 ### Skills